-Now for the uniformed, quirk is what the superpowers in My Hero Academia are called, and are implied to be due to genetic mutations.
-An easy way to think of it is that a quirk is the My Hero Academia version of the X-gene in X-men.
-Quirks typically do not appear until the child is around the age of four, but if an individual has only 1 joint in their pinky toe they have a quirk, while normal people have two joints in their pinky toe.
+Now for the uniformed, quirk is what the superpowers in My Hero Academia are called, and the quirks of My Hero Academia are implied to be due to genetic mutations.
+An easy way to think of it is that the quirks of My Hero Academia is just like the X-gene in X-men.
+The quirks of My Hero Academia typically do not appear until the child is around the age of four, but if an individual has only 1 joint in their pinky toe they have a quirk, while normal people have two joints in their pinky toe.

 This is actually a pretty smart move by Kohei Horikoshi as there are real world instances of certain unseen physiological traits having a physical tell such as a study linking an earlobe crease to an increased risk of coronary disease.
 Now on to the traits themselves.
-I am not going to debate the real world possibility of super powers, but rather discuss whether or not they make sense in context.
+I am not going to debate the real world possibility of super powers, but rather discuss whether or not the quirks of My Hero Academia make sense in context.

 Ochaco Uraraka- Zero Gravity